mercadopago/devsite-docs/guides/manage-account/reports/account-money/api.en.md

 2112729919;5067463621;123456789;credit_card;master;MLB;SETTLEMENT;79.00;BRL;2019-08-11T20:41:46.000-04:00;-8.85;70.15;BRL;2019-08-11T20:41:55.000-04:00;70.15;0.00;[{}];-8.85;0.00;0.00;0.00;1;2112729919;;;
 ```

+> NOTE
+>
+> This documentation corresponds to the new version of the API.
+>
-> This documentation uses the new API version.
-To see the previous version, go to the [old Generating through API section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/account-money/v1/api).
+> To check the previous version, please go to the [old API Generation section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/account-money/v1/api).

 <hr/>